Curious to learn more about WHAT I USED to cure my chronic and extreme eczema?

 This worsened my eczema greatly.

 Going outside meant constant, excessive sweating.
-The sweating irritated my skin incredibly and I couldn’t stop myself from touching or itching it.
+The sweating irritated my skin and I couldn’t stop myself from touching or itching it.

 For the abundance of time and money spent, my eczema never got better